MelkoCollective/CDL_2020/Project_4_Ising_Annealer/Business_Application.md

 [Traveling Salesman Problem.](https://en.wikipedia.org/wiki/Travelling_salesman_problem)

 ## Step 1: Explain the technical problem you solved in this exercise
 Simulated annealing is a probabilistic approach to determine the global optimum within large search spaces.
 The inspiration for this originates from metallurgical annealing.
 Annealing is the process of heating a metal and slowly lowering its temperature to decrease defects in the metal, which minimizes the energy of the system.
+The temperature will incrementally decline from an initial positive value to zero.
+The algorithm will randomly choose a solution close to the current solution and measures the viability before moving to that solution.

 ## Step 2: Explain or provide examples of the types of real-world problems this solution can solve